awmc000/csci460-final-review/FinalReview.md

 Show the successive acknowledgement number and the window size of the acknowledgement segments.
 25 points

-## What steps a web browser takes to browse a web page from a web server?
+## 18. What steps a web browser takes to browse a web page from a web server?
 What steps a web
-server takes to serve a web page to a web browser?
-10 points

-- For a web browser to retrieve a web page, it must:
+Steps a client (browser) takes to follow a hyperlink:
+- Determine the protocol (HTTP or HTTPS)
+- Ask DNS for the IP address of the server
-  - Make a DNS request to resolve the hostname into an IP address.
+- Make a TCP connection to the server
-  - Make an HTTP GET request for the page.
+- Send request for the page; server sends it back
-  - Render the markup to the display.
+- Fetch other URLs as needed to display the page
+- Close idle TCP connections

-- For a web server to serve a web page, it must:
+Steps a server takes to serve pages:

-  - Run a server process constantly on an address and port open to the Internet.
-  - The process must serve responses to HTTP requests made by incoming connections.
+- Resolve name of Web page requested
+- Perform access control on the Web page
+- Check the cache
+- Fetch requested page from disk or run program, if necassury
+- Determine the rest of the response
+- Return the response to the client
+- Make an entry in the server log

-## Give the examples of both recursive and iterative DNS queries, 15 points
+## 20. Give the examples of both recursive and iterative DNS queries, 15 points

 ![](dnsquery.png)

-## Explain the use of following networking system functions.
+## 21. Explain the use of following networking system functions.
 20 points
 ### a. getaddrinfo()

 Signature: